dvzinn/CellCount-and-Analysis-Fiji-ImageJ/README.md

  Scripts to make counting cells (e.g. after immunohistochemistry) in Fiji ImageJ and saving the data less manual work, written in ImageJ Macro Language and Python.
  This includes:
  1. `invert_images.ijm`: inverting image colours, stacking those images and saving them,
- 2. `set_environment.ijm`: automatically configuring an environment for analysing images, tracking which ones have been analysed already, opening a new image to analyse and saving all image changes and the counting + ROI data,
+ 2. `set_environment.ijm`: automatically configuring an environment for analysing images, tracking which ones have been analysed already, opening a new image to analyse and saving all image changes and the counting + ROI (Region of Interest) data,
  3. `merge_csv.py`: gathering seperate files as multiple sheets inside one Excel file, filtering the data and calculating contrast for each point,
  4. `extract_counts.py`: gathering the counted cells per ImageJ Point Tool counter for every brain slice and writing the data into one CSV file,
- 5. `merge_counts_ROI.py`: and combining the counted cells with the measured Regions of Interest (ROI) into one CSV file.
+ 5. `merge_counts_ROI.py`: and combining the counted cells with the measured ROI data into one CSV file.

 `set_environment.ijm` is likely the most generally useful script, the other scripts are not necesserily needed to make use of this.